slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 #### Limitation

 To our knowledge, the google service account is not available to Google's GKE.
-One way to deploy a real-world example of this demo is to bind Kubernetes service account to a google service account as described [here](https://github.com/GoogleCloudPlatform/community/blob/master/archived/restrict-workload-identity-with-kyverno/index.md).
+One way to deploy a real-world example of this demo is to [bind Kubernetes service account to a google service account](https://github.com/GoogleCloudPlatform/community/blob/master/archived/restrict-workload-identity-with-kyverno/index.md).
 This is out of scope of the workshop and we leave if for future work.
 If you take on this task, please share the code with us!

 #### Support other protection types